ConservationMetrics/gc-scripts-hub/CONTRIBUTING_EXAMPLES.md

         - PR2: "Author wants to merge _n_ commits into [**`191`**] from `191b-types`"
         - Actually I think Github sometimes does this for you.
     - From the reviewers point of view, the patchset between this PR and its target never changes (it's always the same diff to review), nor does the PR scope or description need to change.
-5. **Use merge commits.**  As code author, when merging a branch, choosing the "Merge Commit" method will simplify future meregs to of other branches.
+5. **Use merge commits.**  As code author, when merging a branch, choosing the "Merge Commit" method will simplify future merges to of other branches.
     - Bring other open PRs up-to-date by running, on their branches, `git merge 191`.
     - When doing a Dependent PR Workflow like this I almost never `git rebase` or `squash` commits that exist in a different branch.
 Those operations will just introduce conflicts that are tedious to clean up. `git merge` is the answer for both the upstream branch and the downstream branch.
 6. **Iterate and stabilize the long-running branch.** Keep merging small PRs until `191` is stable and deployable.